OyaAI Documentation

 No black box

 Read every persona, behavior rule, skill, and routine an agent uses.
-Run history shows the LLM trace, tool calls, and sandbox stdout.
+Run history replays the full LLM trace, tool calls, and sandbox stdout for any run.
 Export any agent as a YAML spec and version it in git.

 Getting started